earnx-stake/EarnX-Lottery/README.md

 - You have delegated more 50 GLMR on last 7 days (before sunday lottery time): 1 number

 # Lottery Winner
-The Lottery is totaly transparent and deterministic, so you can verify the results.
+The Lottery is totaly transparent and deterministic, you can verify the results.
 The winner is defined by Math, so no one can cheat.

 Go now and delegate to EarnX to have a chance !!!